-As schools contend with the fluid situation regarding Covid-19, we’ve gathered some tips and strategies to help facilitate remote instruction should your school need to accomodate students learning from home.
-Note that this article is primarily focussed on remote learning, teaching and grading.
+We’ve gathered some tips and strategies to help facilitate remote instruction should your school need to accommodate students learning from home.
+Note that this article is primarily focused on remote learning, teaching, and grading.
 Broader issues such as logistics and attendance are beyond the scope of this article.

 For creating “virtual classrooms,” video conferencing services let you teach live remotely.
 You just need a computer with a webcam (which most laptops and tablets have built-in) and an internet connection.
-Many of the tools listed below are free or low cost to help schools dealing with the Coronavirus outbreak.
+Many of the tools listed below are free or low-cost to help schools stay on budget.
 Gradelink has no relationship with these vendors.

 YouTube Live: Free, though may include ads; kid-friendly settings are available.